kimono-koans/httm/README.md

     ```bash
     cp ./httm/httm.1 /usr/local/share/man/man1/
     ```
-4. The optional [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash) scripts.
+4. The optional  scripts.
 See the scripts themselves, and below, in the Example Usage section, for more information.
 To install, just copy it to a directory in your path, like so:

     ```bash
     cp ./httm/scripts/ounce.bash /usr/local/bin/ounce